 Kids love wheels.
 And they love their freedom.
-Today's skateboards, hoverboards and Rollerblading are great ways for kids to get around — and get some great exercise.
-But when kids roll around, and roll around fast, injuries are bound to happen.
+Today's skateboards, hoverboards and Rollerblades are ways for kids to zip around — and get some exercise.
+But when kids roll around — fast — injuries are bound to happen.

 - Always wear protective gear — a helmet, wrist guards, knee pads and elbow pads.